wpwoodjr/Stereo-Image-Combiner/README.md

 ## Overview

-Image Combiner is a lightweight browser-based application that allows users to:
+Stereo Image Combiner is a lightweight browser-based application that allows users to:
-- Combine two images side by side into a single image
+- Combine two images side by side into a single stereo image (cross or parallel)
 - Crop both images simultaneously with synchronized dimensions
 - Align images precisely using an interactive overlay mode
-- Adjust the size and color (optionally transparent) of the border between images
+- Adjust the size and color (optionally transparent) of the border around images
 - Round the image corners
-- Scale the preview display
-- Swap image positions
 - Save the resulting combined image as a PNG or JPG file

+It works on mobile, touch devices, and desktop.
 No server processing or uploading is required - all operations happen directly in your browser.

 ## Features